Cheppar/DXF-DWG2GEOJSON/README.md

 ## Procedure
 In Mac
 - `Preferences` -> ``
-Import your DWG file, select or group.
+Import your DXF/DWG file, select or group.